-- is the device one of the ones which has a five year battery ?
+- is the device one of those which has a five-year battery ?

-- do you get level indicators for any rechargeable device and for the signal strength ?
+- do you get battery level indicators for any rechargeable device, and also for the signal strength ?

-- does the device have an app for caregivers and family so they can monitor you as well, and see what the levels of battery and signal are ?
+- does the device have an app for caregivers and family, so they can monitor you as well, and also see what the levels of battery and signal strength are ?

-- does it have GPS so that you can be located by tracking technologies, and so that your family and caregivers can see where you are on the app ?
+- does it have GPS so that you can be located by tracking technologies, and so that your family and caregivers can locate you on the app ?

-- can you receive texts form caregivers and family if there is an app ?
+- can you receive texts from caregivers and family if there is an app ?

 - can you receive reminders from caregivers and family if there’s an app ?

-- don’t get anything which is overly complicated for your parent if they are not familiar with these technologies as it can be simply to hard to learn – some of the smartwatches for example are very difficult to use, and for an eledrly person who may be experiencing problems with their memory it’s way to hard
+- don’t get anything which is overly complicated for your parent if they are not familiar with these technologies, as it can be simply too hard to learn – some smartwatches for example are very difficult to use, and for an elderly person who may be experiencing problems with their memory it’s way too hard

 - don’t pick a system which tries to tie you into a contract if you are getting monitoring – most of the popular systems operate without contracts